kanisterio/kanister/examples/postgres-RDS/README.md

 $ kubectl --namespace kanister describe actionset restore-backup-glptq-6jzt4
 ```

-Once the ActionSet status is set to "complete", you can see that the data has been successfully restored to RDS PostgreSQL database instance
+Once the ActionSet status is set to "complete", you can see that the data has been successfully restored to the RDS PostgreSQL database instance

-To verify, Connect to RDS PostgreSQL database instance using `psql`
+To verify, Connect to the RDS PostgreSQL database instance using `psql`

 PGPASSWORD="secret99" psql --host akanksha-rds-test.cjbctojw4ahh.us-west-2.rds.amazonaws.com -U master -d postgres -p 5432